Hank Locklin Sings Hank Williams

 Hank Locklin Sings Hank Williams is a studio album by American country singer–songwriter Hank Locklin.
 It was released in September 1964 via RCA Victor Records.
 The record was co-produced by Chet Atkins and Bob Ferguson.
 The project was a tribute effort to Locklin's friend and fellow country artist Hank Williams.
-It was recorded with in an orchestral style that embodied Locklin's new Nashville Sound musical identity.
+It was recorded in an orchestral style that embodied Locklin's new Nashville Sound musical identity.
 It received mixed reviews from writers and critics.

 Background and content

 Hank Locklin recorded among country music's first concept albums (albums centered around a particular theme), beginning with Foreign Love in 1958.
 He followed with several more studio releases that focused on concepts, including a handful of tribute LP's to artists Locklin considered inspirations to his own career.
 This began with 1962's tribute album to Roy Acuff.
 As the 1960s progressed, Locklin's musical production featured more orchestral arrangements.
 This orchestral sound was also embedded into Hank Locklin Sings Hank Williams.